 Rosemarie Dombrowski, PhD, Founding Director & Facilitator

-Learn more about her projects at rdpoet.com
+Learn more about her publications and projects at rdpoet.com

 Melissa Leto, Lead Facilitator